Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Creighton vs. Nebraska Predictions & Picks: Spread, Total - December 3

-Sunday's contest at Pinnacle Bank Arena has the No. 15 Creighton Bluejays (6-1) matching up with the Nebraska Cornhuskers (7-0) at 4:00 PM ET (on December 3).
-Our computer prediction projects a close 74-72 win for Creighton, so it should be a competitive matchup.
+Sunday's game between the No. 15 Creighton Bluejays (6-1) and Nebraska Cornhuskers (7-0) matching up at Pinnacle Bank Arena has a projected final score of 74-72 (based on our computer prediction) in favor of Creighton, so expect a tight matchup.
+The game will start at 4:00 PM ET on December 3.

-Based on our computer prediction, Nebraska should cover the point spread, which currently sits at 3.5.
-The two teams are projected to go under the 147.5 total.
+Based on our computer prediction, Nebraska is projected to cover the spread (3.5) versus Creighton.
+The two sides are projected to come in below the 147.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!